 - In-depth working knowledge of U.S. government institutions

 Note: You must be enrolled in the CPS to receive course credit for the certificate.
 You may receive credit for WashU at Brookings courses you attended prior to enrollment in the CPS program.
+You are responsible for completing the certificate requirements as they were published at the time you enrolled for your certificate.
 You also may apply 10 units of class credit from policy courses taken for the Certificate in Public Leadership program.
 There is no application or fee to enroll.

 To enroll, contact email@example.com or call 800-925-5730.